alexandruarmas/dana/README.md

-# Dana Anniella - Links Page
+# Daniela Armaș - Links Page

-A beautiful interactive links page for Dana Anniella with elegant hover effects, custom scrollbar, and a video background.
+A beautiful interactive links page for Daniela Armaș with elegant hover effects, custom scrollbar, and a video background.

 ## Features